How To Make A Spore Syringe

 Spore syringes are a convenient for many mycology tasks.
 If the spore syringes are made properly, the chances of contamination when cultivating mushrooms are reduced compared with using a liquid culture.
 The down side to using spores rather than a liquid culture for cultivating mushrooms is the process takes a little bit longer.
 This is because the mycelium has not started forming yet.
 Creating a spore syringe serves as a fundamental technique in mycology for several reasons:

-• Study and Research: It’s crucial for studying and researching mushrooms.
+- Study and Research: It’s crucial for studying and researching mushrooms.
 Spore syringes enable researchers to isolate, grow, and study specific mushroom strains for scientific investigations.
-We sell our spore syringes for microscopic research.
+We sell our spore syringes (Golden Teacher are the best seller!) for microscopic research.

 Overall creating a spore syringe grants control, specificity, and flexibility in cultivating and studying mushrooms.